tds333/simver/SimpleVersioning.rst

 (Is also a pre-release but the preferred way is to use it only as an in development indicator.)

-Date based release numbers as 2017.1 or 17.1 are also valid.
+As an alternative date based release numbers as 2017.1 or 17.1 are also valid.
+Also something like YY.M.D like 17.3.1 for the release at the date 2017/03/01 is also valid.
+Only recommendation is to specify the exact versioning scheme in the documentation.

 Simple rules: